 Frequently Asked Questions

 Where Will My Session Be Held?
 I am a natural-light, on-location photographer.
-Together, we will choose the perfect location for your session.
+Together, I have put together a great list of perfect locations for your session; this can be helpful in deciding which you prefer for your family session.
 Newborn and cake smash sessions will be done in your home.

 What Should I Wear?
 See my Pinterest board for ideas on what to wear.
 However, the most important thing is the you are comfortable and feel good in what you are wearing.